Stacked-Org/themes/README.md

 Then use it in the `ViewModel` or other services by getting it from the `locator`.
 And that’s it.
 That’s all the functionality required.
 If you’d like to talk more about this please checkout [the slack](https://join.slack.com/t/filledstacks/shared_invite/zt-8hae7yly-vjZX3sW5twN9v7DBlTsgrQ) and ask your questions there.

-If you want to request some additional features or changes don’t hesitate to file an issue.